Who is an Employee/Worker under Korean Law with the Rights and Protections under the Korean Labor Standards Acts and Related Laws and regulations?

 Freelancer Private Institute (Hagwon Case)

 In one case some years ago, a large private institute (Hagwon) recruited teachers under contracts for “teaching services,” and treated them as freelancers – not employees under the Korean Labor Standards Act.
-This led to a prolonged labor dispute in which the freelance teachers prevailed in.
+This led to a prolonged labor dispute in which the freelance teachers prevailed.

-However, in cases where an freelancer has been determined as an employee, all labor law protections apply.
-As a result, most people seek labor law protection, whereas employers, such as institute owners, seek to avoid employee status for their teachers due to additional costs and the risk of collective action by those teachers.
+However, in cases where a freelancer has been determined as an employee, all labor law protections apply.
+As a result, most people seek labor law protection, whereas employers, such as institute owners, seek to avoid employee status for their workers due to additional costs and the risk of collective action by those workers.

 The Korean court ruled, “Whether a person is considered an employee under the Labor Standards Act shall be determined by whether, in actual practice, that person offers work to the employer as a subordinate of the employer in a business or workplace to earn wages, regardless of the contract type, such as an employment contract or a service contract.”
 The Korean Court ruled that the teachers were employees under the Korean Labor Standards Act.
 This judgment shows that the status of employee shall be recognized not based upon the formal type of contract made between two parties, but upon the substantial relationship in actual practice.